-IT has five types of service packages: Environmental, Mobility, Safety, Convenience, and Support.
-Including ARC-IT Service Packages into a SET-IT project file allows a user to have a starting point to customize their own service package.
+Including ARC-IT Service Packages into a SET-IT project file allows a user to have a starting point to customize their own project's services.

 Service Package Implementation

 Many Service Packages include more than one way to provide a service.
 Service Package Implementations reflect a subset of the physical and functional objects that participate in an alternative implementation along with the information flows they exchange.
 The Service Package Implementation diagrams will distinguish which components are fundamental, or necessary, to that particular implementation from those that are optional or that have a "must have at least one" type of relationship.
 The Service Package Implementation provides users a short cut to defining a particular set of objects and interfaces for their project.